prabathsl/DI_Sample/README.md

 # Dependancy  Injection Sample

-In Last post I gave you introduction for dependency  Injection.

 Here we gonna Use it in real code
 First I create MVC project and Add following classes to it.